 - Expenses incurred prior to the program award date (Expenses incurred prior to the capital grant award date may be deemed ineligible upon review of project documents)

 Please review all program components, guidelines and eligibility requirements and the five core criteria carefully in determining whether to apply to the National Fund for Sacred Places program.
-You can review a sample Letter of Intent (LOI) PDF Version.
-All Letters of Intent (LOIs) and invited Applications can be completed through our online grants system.
-If you have further questions about the grant program or application process, feel free to contacts us.
+All Letters of Intent (LOIs) and invited Applications must be completed through our online grants system, which you can access by clicking here or using the link below.
+We do not accept hard copy submissions of the letter of intent or full application.
+You can review a sample of last year’s letter of intent here, 2019 Letter of Intent (LOI) PDF Version.
+If you have questions about the grant program or application process, please contacts us.